-We here at IBUSA no longer consider Voya Financial as one of the best life insurance companies in the U.S. any longer because the company ceased offering individual coverage in December 2018.
-Which doesn’t necessarily make them a bad company, it just means that they’re not an option when it comes to purchasing an individual policy.
-Instead, if you want life insurance coverage through Voya Financial, you would need to purchase a group plan.
+At IBUSA, we no longer consider Voya Financial as one of the best life insurance companies in the U.S. This is because the company stopped offering individual coverage in December 2018.
+However, this doesn’t necessarily mean that they are a bad company; it simply means that they are no longer an option for purchasing an individual policy.
+If you want life insurance coverage through Voya Financial, you would need to purchase a group plan.

 About Voya Life Insurance

-Voya Financial traces its roots back to the 1928 founding of Security Life of Denver Insurance Company, which was purchased in 1977 by ING Group.
-The company was then known as ING U.S., Inc., AKA ING Life Insurance Company, until 2014, when it unveiled the new “Voya” branding.
+Voya Financial traces its roots back to the founding of Security Life of Denver Insurance Company in 1928.
+ING Group acquired the company in 1977 and rebranded it as ING U.S., Inc., also known as ING Life Insurance Company.
+The company adopted the new “Voya” branding in 2014.